AbhishekJamhoriya/Blox/README.md

 ## Running the JSON Parsing Code

 ## Steps to Execute
-1) GNavigate to the /JSON_Parsing directory.
+1) Navigate to the /JSON_Parsing directory.
 2) Run the following command to start the program:
 <pre> go run . </pre>